donbonifacio/blog/content/post/leveling-up-developers.md

 - Knows about version control, how to rebase interactive, how to build a story Have a vision

+# How to grow top performers?

 This is a lot.
 So how do we train people on this?
 Step by step
 - metaphor of the fitness coach that trains little by little

 Points not about skillset, but about day to day practice You are what you repeatedly do.
 Use this to your advantage by doing the things you want to become.

-Scientific method: these are my hypothesis, you are my peers Survey for feedback

-Macos and Fábio's stories and André

 When I suggest a change I may have the I don't have time excuse.
 That can mean:

 * I don't think that the change brings value enough for me to invest time in it
 * I believe the change is good, but it will compromise my productivity

+# Give me your opinion

+Scientific method: these are my hypothesis, you are my peers Survey for feedback

+# Success stories

+Macos and Fábio's stories and André

+# Summary